kubealex/event-driven-automation/README.md

 First you need to [install Ansible Automation Platform](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/red_hat_ansible_automation_platform_installation_guide).

-In the [eda-controller-setup directory](./eda-controller-setup/) you will find some useful playbooks to create all necessary resources in the platform to showcase the use cases.
+In the [eda-demo-setup directory](./eda-demo-setup/) you will find some useful playbooks to create all necessary resources in the platform to showcase the use cases.

 ## Requirements